omkarsawant99/MCRL_dynamixel/README.md

 ### Random disturbances at each joint
 In this case, random disturbances is equally applied to each joint.
-It can be activated by switching `disturbance_all_joints=False`
+It can be activated by switching `disturbance_all_joints=True`